Dallas Employment Lawyer

 - Reporting resident care abuses of certain assisted living, nursing, and medical care institutions

 To support a retaliation claim, the employer's adverse employment act must be because the employee participated in a protected activity (e.g. filed a workers comp claim, took maternity leave, asked for FMLA leave, etc).
-Employees do not have protection from unlawful retaliation due to or based on personality conflicts, criticizing a supervisor, or questioning business judgment.
+Except in rare circumstances, employees do not have protection from unlawful retaliation due to or based on personality conflicts, criticizing a supervisor, or questioning business judgment.

 Strong retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.